nearit/Android-SDK/docs/enable-triggers.md

 # Enable triggers #

-Based on what recipe triggers you want to use some setup will be necessary.
+Based on what recipe triggers you want to use, some setup will be necessary.

 ## Location based Triggers ##